cupnoodles7/team1-docs/final docs/TF_Reader_Week1_Foundation_Spec.md

 export const radius = { card: 8, sheet: 16, pill: 999 } as const
 ```

 **Inter must be loaded on Day 1, not later.** §2.2 names it specifically.
 On Expo that is `@expo-google-fonts/inter` plus `expo-font`, wired into the scaffold in P0-1.
-If it is deferred, all twenty-two components get built and eyeballed in the system font, and adding Inter in Week 3 shifts every line height and every truncation point in the library at once.
+If it is deferred, all twenty-one components get built and eyeballed in the system font, and adding Inter in Week 3 shifts every line height and every truncation point in the library at once.

 **Values inferred rather than specified** — flag all three in standup so nobody later treats them as ratified design: